xlladdins/xll/docs/Excel4MacrosE-G.md

 | 4                   | Reference                      |
 | 5                   | Formula                        |

-Multiline\_logical    is a logical value specifying whether word wrapping is allowed in the edit box control.
+Multiline\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether word wrapping is allowed in the edit box control.
 If TRUE, word wrapping is allowed.
 If FALSE, word wrapping is not allowed

-Vscroll\_logical    is a logical value specifying whether edit box displays a vertical scrollbar.
+Vscroll\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether edit box displays a vertical scrollbar.
 If TRUE, a scrollbar is displayed.
 If FALSE, a scrollbar is not displayed.

-Password\_logical    is a logical value specifying whether edit box displays characters as the user types.
+Password\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether edit box displays characters as the user types.
 If TRUE, asterisks (\*) are displayed as the user types.
 If FALSE, no asterisks are displayed.

 **Related Functions**

-CHECKBOX.PROPERTIES   Sets various properties of check box and option box controls
+CHECKBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets various properties of check box and option box controls

-PUSHBUTTON.PROPERTIES   Sets the properties of the push button control
+PUSHBUTTON.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the push button control

 Return to [top](#E)